 Generally, degradable simply means something will in time degrade and almost anything and everything is degradable.
-When you look at products like bin liners and dog waste disposal bags, most degradable bags and liners are still made from harmful plastics, such as PVC, Polypropylene, Polystyrene and Polyethylene.
+When you look at products like bin liners and dog waste disposal bags, most degradable bags and liners are still made from harmful plastics.
+These would bematerials such as PVC, Polypropylene, Polystyrene and Polyethylene.

 However, the degradable plastic bags may be thinner than regular bin liners and bags, or an additive might have been added to aid in degradation.

 The time that it takes to break down can be from days, to weeks, to months, to years and even centuries.

 But this still means that harmful microplastics will be left in the environment and it is most likely these will find their way into the water system and food chain.

 - Biodegradable: the conversion through biological processes of the original material into water, carbon dioxide and minerals.
 More than ninety percent of the material need to biodegrade within six months.

 - Quality: absence of toxic substances and other substances that will slow down or interfere with composting.

 - Chemical composition: a very limited amount of volatile matter, heavy metals and fluorine must be present.

 - Ability to disintegrate: at least ninety percent of the original mass should decompose into particles that are smaller than 2 mm by 2 mm.